-At that moment I began to replay the past several months of our relationship to see where I may have missed the signs. –There are always signs.
-BUT I couldn’t even think clearly at the time, I was just hurt.
+At that moment I began to replay the past several months of our relationship to see where I may have missed the signs. –There are ALWAYS signs.
+However, I couldn’t even think clearly, I was just hurt.

 Of course you know it only got worse from here!

 My heart was beating so fast at the thought of what else I might find.
 I then read through their text thread and learned that he had been having an entire relationship on the side.
 SMH.